Car benefits – Data Input & Calculation 2023-24

 - Payment for private use – If the employee makes payments for private use of the car then enter the total amount here, otherwise leave this field blank.

-- Private use fuel provided – If the employee is provided with fuel for private use then tick this box, otherwise leave this box unticked.
+- Private use fuel provided – If the employee is provided with fuel (petrol or diesel) for private use then tick this box, otherwise leave this box unticked.
 Ticking the box means that a fuel benefit charge will be calculated.
+Electricity does NOT count as fuel, so leave this box unticked for fully electric cars.

 - Employee pays for fuel – If the employee covers all of the private costs of fuel personally then tick this box, otherwise leave the box unticked.
 Ticking the box has the effect of reducing the fuel benefit charge to nil.